 Within a few months, Amanda moved to KSNC in Great Bend, Ks. where, in an entry level reporting position, she made such an impression with her variety of reporting, editing, and production skills that in less than a year she was promoted to KSNW in Wichita.
 She served as a reporter for the morning show “Kansas Today,” Amanda also was a fill-in anchor for “Kansas Today” and “KSN News at Noon.”

 Now Amanda is dreaming of bigger jobs in larger markets.
-Since October 2019, she has been in front of the camera at WTOC, a CBS affiliated television station in Savannah.
-Inspired by the challenges she had at Dominican and the progress she has made since, she is staying focused on the big picture.
+Beginning in October 2019, she was in front of the camera at WTOC, a CBS affiliated television station in Savannah.
+Inspired by the challenges she had at Dominican and the progress she has made since, she stayed focused on the big picture.
 In August of 2021, Amanda and her WTOC-TV team won a Southeast EMMY Award for Best Daytime/Evening Newscast.
 A month later, Amanda accepted a job at ABC30 Action News in Fresno back home in California.

 This was exciting news for 40 or so Dominican students who in March of 2021 participated via Zoom in a weeklong alumni event organized by Communication and Media Studies professor Brad Van Alstyne.
 Amanda was on a diverse panel of CMS alumni who met with students to discuss their careers.
 She advised them about her journey and the stepping stones to success.

 “I’ll go where ever I’m happy,” Amanda says.